alielfeki/portfolio/README.md

 I'll be posting my projects here as well as providing detailed descriptions and rationale in a seperate txt file.

-Projects will be predominately Python based (for now)
+Projects will be predominately Python based for now, but that may change in the near future.

 This website is a little empty, but my first project should be posted soon.